 The TeMALab laboratory was established in December 2006 as a research and experimentation body of the department of Planning and Science of the Territory (DiPiST).
 TeMALab has the primary task to study the relations between Territory, Mobility and Environment, in terms of scientific and discipline integration, that overcoming the barriers imposed by current scientific approaches can help to develop a new knowledge that can provide new solutions to the problems that cities are facing in these years.
 In this perspective, since 2007 TeMALab publishes the quarterly (Open Access) magazine TeMA, which is the first on-line magazine of the University of Naples Federico II.
 The head of the Laboratory is Carmela Gargiulo, Full Professor of Urban Planning and Dean of the scientific field.

 Professors who belong to TeMALab teach at the Polytechnic and Basic Sciences School.
 For more information, see TEACHING > University Courses.

-The TeMALab, as a laboratory of the Department of Civil, construction and environmental Engineering, conducts research, training and scientific support activities geared mainly to:
+The TeMALab, as a laboratory of the Department of Civil, Building and Environmental Engineering, conducts research, training and scientific support activities geared mainly to: